Skip to main content

 Registration:

-The registration form for this workshop is coming soon.
+The registration form for this workshop is available above.
 Registration is free for students and faculty of PQI-affiliated institutions.
 Registration for others is $100 for students and $250 for senior researchers.
+There is no extra charge for the Tutorial on May 19 & 20.

 Organizing committee: